fdifrison/intergalacticGuidesForCoders/Database&DataStream/Apache_Kafka/Manual_ApacheKafka.md

 For example, Netflix is using Kafka for real-time recommendations to users, Uber to gather users and driver data and forecast surge pricing in real time, LinkedIn for spam detection and better recommendation.
 In all this use cases, kafka is only the layer of transportation!

+## Kafka Clients

+Kafka natively speaks JAVA but there are community based implementation for other programming language.
+A list of these can be found at  https://www.conduktor.io/kafka/kafka-sdk-list

 ## Topics